-- Represent the school in at least one sport, preferably at 'A' team standard, and be competent in at least one other, either within school or a club outside school. - Meet a minimum level of performance in 3 activities, including fitness assessed through P.E. and Games lessons. - Have a good participation record in P.E. classes and Games lessons from Years 8-10. - Meet with the Head of P.E., prior to subject selection, to discuss suitability for this course.
+- Represent the school in at least one sport, preferably at 'A' team standard, and be competent in at least one other, either within school or a club outside school. - Meet a minimum level of performance in 3 activities, including fitness assessed through P.E. and Games lessons. - Have a good participation record in P.E. classes and Games lessons from Years 8-10. - Discuss suitability for this course with your P.E. teacher, prior to subject selection.